zacharee/NachoNotch/app/src/main/assets/Terms.md

 Nacho Notch is a simple app to "hide" the notch on your device.

-Please read below for usage instructions and the Terms of Use.
+**Please read below for usage instructions and the Terms of Use.**

+# Terms

+To use this app, you agree that you have read everything in this document and that you understand it.
+If you have any questions, please contact me.

+If you neglect to read this document, and you contact me with a question already answered here, you likely will not receive an answer.

+Be aware that these terms may be updated.
+Please make sure you review them frequently.
+They will be linked in the Play Store description and in the app.

 # Usage